-I bring more than 17 years’ experience to my role as the Head of Class Actions for Slater and Gordon.
-Since joining the firm in 2001, I’ve worked on more than 20 class actions or group proceedings in the Federal Court of Australia and the Supreme Courts of Victoria, New South Wales and Western Australia.
+Ben brings more than 17 years’ experience to his role as the Head of Class Actions for Slater and Gordon.
+Since joining the firm in 2001, Ben has worked on more than 20 class actions or group proceedings in the Federal Court of Australia and the Supreme Courts of Victoria, New South Wales and Western Australia.

 Often, it can make more economic sense for people affected by a common issue to seek justice collectively rather than individually.
-My team and I work with clients and third-party funders to find new ways to bring court cases on behalf of groups of individuals, and we've secured many multi-million-dollar settlements in high-profile class actions.
+Ben and his team work with clients and third-party funders to find new ways to bring court cases on behalf of groups of individuals, and have secured many multi-million-dollar settlements in high-profile class actions.

-Solving disputes without having to go to court is always preferable for my clients, so I explore alternative dispute resolution (ADR) wherever possible.
-I’ve led a number of ADR projects where we have represented hundreds of clients, including the Margaret River bushfire compensation scheme for people affected by the region’s devastating November 2011 bushfires.
+Solving disputes without having to go to court is always preferable for his clients, so Ben explores options for alternative dispute resolution (ADR) wherever possible.
+Ben has led a number of ADR projects where his team has represented hundreds of clients, including the Margaret River bushfire compensation scheme for people affected by the region’s devastating November 2011 bushfires.

-I’m focused and passionate about getting the best outcome for my clients.
-As one of Australia’s most experienced class action lawyers, I’m proud to work as part of a successful team of experts at Slater and Gordon to champion your case.
+Ben is focused and passionate about getting the best outcome for his clients.
+As one of Australia’s most experienced class action lawyers, he is proud to work as part of a successful team of experts at Slater and Gordon to champion his clients’ cases.

 - McKay Super Solutions Pty Limited v Bellamy’s Australia Limited (VID 163 of 2017) (Bellamy’s Class Action), a part IVA proceeding brought on behalf of shareholders in Bellamy’s Australia, which is currently before the Court;